 Today we reached the Blackwater Bridge, a beautiful stone bridge surrounded by nature and green.
 Crossing the Blackwater River brought us to beautiful forest paths and eventually to views over the Kenmare River during our homestretch.

 Kenmare was lovely and great fun.
 Everyone was excited and having a great time, it is even home to award-winning restaurants and world famous pubs.
+One of the many benefits of hiking the Kerry Way.

-Great People – Great Places
+Great People – Great Places – Hiking Kerry Way

 Leaving Kenmare was sad, it was truly a fantastic place.
 We started our tenth and final day of walking heading back to Killarney.
 We spent most of the day on the Old Kenmare Road, which brought us up to Lissyclearig, offering us views to die for.
 Much of this day was familiar sights such as the Torc Waterfall and Muckross House and Abbey but they’re so beautiful, I would see them a thousand times over.